 - Grant-making Advisory Panel: Continue to develop the Grant-making Advisory Panel (GMAP) to advise on the grant-making process and identify opportunities for impact.
-The GMAP includes external experts from across the global LGBTQI movement and will support the Executive Director to advise the Board on the portfolio of grants awarded annually. - Expertise: Building further relationships in and expertise on the global LGBTQI movement, staying up-todate on the key challenges and opportunities, and better understanding the complexity of the movement and key actors at the national, regional and international level. - Grant-making: Holding annual grant making rounds, awarding an increasing number and higher value of grants year-on-year, funding more organisations in more regions and on more issues. - Climate change: Further developing the LGBTQI Climate Fund, to support more grant partners working at the intersection of LGBTQI rights and climate change. - Emergency response: Based on the experience of the COVID-19 pandemic, build capacity to respond to emergencies, fundraise in crisis situations and provide short term support to LGBTQI organisations alongside the charity's long-term grants.
+The GMAP includes external experts from across the global LGBTQI movement and will support the Executive Director to advise the Board on the portfolio of grants awarded annually. - Expertise: Building further relationships in and expertise on the global LGBTQI movement, staying up-todate on the key challenges and opportunities, and better understanding the complexity of the movement and key actors at the national, regional and international level. - Grant-making: Holding annual grant making rounds, awarding an increasing number and higher value of grants year-on-year, funding more organisations in more regions and on more issues, including LGBTQI climate activism. - Climate change: Further developing the LGBTQI Climate Fund, to support more grant partners working at the intersection of LGBTQI rights and climate change. - Emergency response: Continue to build capacity to respond to emergencies, fundraise in crisis situations and provide short term support to LGBTQI organisations alongside the Charity's long-term grants.